derdanielb/Dota-2-Chat-Wheel-Soundboard/README.md

 *Please remember your previous settings if change anything.*

 1. __Install the **VB-Audio Virtual Cable**:__
 Setup requires to be run in Administrator Mode.
-Please refer to Tool Documentation (actually it only a one-button-installation).
+Please refer to tool documentation (actually it is only a one-button-installation).
 NOTE: Any other audio tool that can emulate playback sound to a recording source will work aswell.